LovelyShades/Cyclone_Management/README.md

 Hurricane Category 3: 0
 Hurricane Category 4: 0
 Hurricane Category 5: 0

 🧱 Project Structure

 Cyclone.java   # main program
 README.md      # documentation

 📚 What I Learned
-Implemented input validation and error handling for console apps
+Applied input validation and error handling in a console app

-Practiced using arrays to manage structured datasets
+Reinforced use of arrays to store and manage structured data

-Built a menu-driven interface with modular methods
+Built a menu-driven program with modular methods

-Classified real-world data through conditional logic
+Classified real-world data using conditional logic

-Strengthened skills in data organization and user interaction
+Improved understanding of data organization and user interaction

 🛣️ Future Improvements
-Add save/load functionality to persist data
+Add file I/O to save and load cyclone data

-Improve handling of invalid input cases
+Improve handling of invalid inputs

 Replace arrays with a Cyclone class and dynamic structures

-Add sorting, searching, and statistical reports
+Add sorting, searching, and statistics features

 Implement unit testing with JUnit